ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - GDP_EMAIL_NOTIFY
      - True
      - Whether to send project administration emails to address(es) configured in state/gdp_home/notifyemails.txt when in GDP mode
+   * - GDP_ID_SCRAMBLE
+     - safe_hash
+     - Which method to use for scrambling user IDs in the gdp.log associated with GDP sites.
+Uses SHA256 hashing by default to allow logs to be forwarded to less restrictive remote log environments without disclosing actual user info and to allow 'forgetting' removed users.
+   * - GDP_PATH_SCRAMBLE
+     - safe_encrypt
+     - Which method to use for scrambling potentially sensitive path and filenames in the gdp.log associated with GDP sites.
+Uses Fernet encryption by default to allow logs to be forwarded to less restrictive remote log environments without disclosing actual metadata from the user data.
    * - JUPYTER_SERVICES
      - ""
      - Where the optional external Jupyter nodes can be reached